 M = M \cup \mathcal{A};

 end while;

-RETURN M; '''
+RETURN M;

+'''

 Estimation of $\mu'(A, M)$.
-Let A be a non-cache node, and T_A^S be the shortest path tree from the server to the set of communication neighbors of A. Let $C \in M$ be the cache node in T_A^S that is closest to A, and let d be the distance from A to C. In the above Distributed Greedy-Steiner Algorithm, we estimate the incremental Steiner update $\cot \mu'(A, M)$ to be d.
+Let A be a non-cache node, and T_A^S be the shortest path tree from the server to the set of communication neighbors of A. Let $C \in M$ be the cache node in T_A^S that is closest to A, and let d be the distance from A to C. In the Distributed Greedy-Steiner Algorithm, we estimate the incremental Steiner update cost $\mu'(A, M)$ to be $d \times u$, where u is the update frequency of the server.
 The value d can be computed in a distributed manner at the start of each round as follows.
 As mentioned before, the server initiates a new round by broadcasting a packet containing the remaining update cost to the entire network.
-If we append to this packet all the cache nodes encountered on the way, then each node should get the set of cache node only needs to exchange the above information with all its immediate neighbors.
+If we append to this packet all the cache nodes encountered on the way, then each node should get the set of cache nodes on the shortest path from the server to itself.
+Now, to compute d, each node only needs to exchange the information with all its immediate neighbors.

 Estimation of $\beta(A, M)$.
 A non-cache node A considers only its "local" traffic to estimate $\beta(A, M)$, the benefit with respect to an already selected set of cache nodes M. The local traffic of A is defined as the data access requests that use A as an intermediate/origin node.
 Thus, the local traffic of a node includes its own data requests.
-We estimate the benefit of caching the data item at A as

-$\beta(A,M)=d\times t$, where t is the frequency of the local traffic observed at A and d is the distance to the nearest cache from A (which is computed as shown in the previous paragraph).
-The local traffic t can be computed if we let the normal network traffic (using only the already selected caches in previous rounds) run for some time between successive rounds.
+We estimate the benefit of caching the data item at A as $\beta(A, M) = d \times t$, where t is the frequency of the local traffic observed at A and d is the distance to the nearest cache from A. The local traffic t can be computed if we let the normal network traffic (using only the already selected caches in previous rounds) run for some time between successive rounds.
 The data access requests of a node A during normal network traffic between rounds can be directed to the nearest cache in the tree T_A^S as defined in the previous paragraph.